jariarkko/arch-model-t/attackchangesreduxredux.md

 in small number of services are particularly attractive targets for these attacks.

 In general, many recent attacks relate more to information than communications.
 For instance, personal information leaks typically happen via information stored on a compromised server rather than capturing communications.
 There is little hope that such attacks can be prevented entirely.
 Again, the best course of action seems to be avoid the disclosure of information in the first place, or at least to not perform that in a manner that makes it possible that others can readily use the information.

-## Types of Attacks

-This section discusses a few classes of attacks that are relevant for our consideration.

-### Misuse of Accidental Vulnerabilities
+## Accidental Vulnerabilities

-Not all adversarial behaviour starts as deliberate, some is initiated due to various levels of carelessness and/or due to erroneous assumptions about the environments in which those applications currently run at.
-Nevertheless, a leak or vulnerability can be exploited by others that misuse the data for their own purposes.
+Some vulnerabilities came to being through various levels of carelessness and/or due to erroneous assumptions about the environments in which those applications currently run at.
+A vulnerability can be exploited to misuse the data for someone's own purposes.

-Some attacks in this category include:

-- Virtualisation exposing secrets, for example, Meltdown and Spectre {{MeltdownAndSpectre}} {{Kocher2019}} {{Lipp2018}} and other similar side-channel attacks.

-- Compromised badly-maintained web sites or services, e.g., {{Passwords}} or Amazon S3 leaks.

-- Supply-chain attacks, for example, the {{TargetAttack}} or malware within pre-installed applications on Android phones {{Bloatware}}.

-- Breaches of major service providers, that many of us might have assumed would be sufficiently capable to be the best large-scale "Identity providers", for example,  Yahoo (https://www.wired.com/story/yahoo-breach-three-billion-accounts/), Facebook (https://www.pcmag.com/news/367319/facebook-stored-up-to-600m-user-passwords-in-plain-text and https://www.cnet.com/news/facebook-breach-affected-50-million-people/), Telcos (https://www.zdnet.com/article/us-telcos-caught-selling-your-location-data-again-senator-demands-new-laws/ and https://www.zdnet.com/article/millions-verizon-customer-records-israeli-data/), Google (https://www.wsj.com/articles/google-exposed-user-data-feared-repercussions-of-disclosing-to-public-1539017194), and  Microsoft (https://motherboard.vice.com/en_us/article/ywyz3x/hackers-could-read-your-hotmail-msn-outlook-microsoft-customer-support).
+Some attacks in this category include hardware-related issues, for example, Meltdown and Spectre {{MeltdownAndSpectre}}, compromised or badly-maintained web sites or services, e.g., {{Passwords}}, supply-chain attacks, for example, the {{TargetAttack}}, and breaches of major service providers, that many of us might have assumed would be sufficiently capable to be the best large-scale "Identity providers", for example,  Yahoo (https://www.wired.com/story/yahoo-breach-three-billion-accounts/), Facebook (https://www.pcmag.com/news/367319/facebook-stored-up-to-600m-user-passwords-in-plain-text and many others.

-### Misbehaving Applications
+## Misbehaving Applications

 There are many examples of application developers doing their best to protect the security and privacy of their users or customers.
-That's just the same as the case today where we need to consider in-network actors as potential adversaries despite the many examples of network operators who both act in the best interests of their users and succeed in defending against attacks from others.
+But there are also some that do not act int he best interests of their users.
+As a result, it becomes necessary to consider applications as potentially untrusted, much in the same way that we consider in-network actors as potential adversaries despite the many examples of network operators who both act in the best interests of their users and succeed in defending against attacks from others.

-In short, there are applications that do not act in the best interests of their users.

 This can also happen indirectly.
 Despite the best efforts of curators, so-called App-Stores frequently distribute malware of many kinds and one recent study {{Curated}} claims that simple obfuscation enables malware to avoid detection by even sophisticated operators.
-Given the scale of these deployments, distribution of even a small percentage of malware-infected applications can affect a large number of people.
-The end result is an application that

 Applications may also mislead users.
 Many web sites today provide some form of privacy policy and terms of service, that are known to be mostly unread {{Unread}}.
 This implies that, legal fiction aside, users of those sites have not in reality agreed to the specific terms published and so users are therefore highly exposed to being exploited by web sites, for example {{Cambridge}} is a recent well-publicised case where a service provider abused the data of 87 million users via a partnership.
-While many web site operators claim that they care deeply about privacy, it seems prudent to assume that some do not in fact care about user privacy in ways with which many of their users would agree.

-### Network Infrastructure Attacks

-The network infrastructure may also work in an inappropriate manner.
-For instance, a Virtual Private Network (VPN) may misrepresent how it carries the users' traffic, for example misrepresenting the countries in which they provide vantage points {{Vpns}}.
-A user's home network equipment may also be malicous or compromised.
-For example, one study {{Home}} reports on a 2011 attack that affected 4.5 million DSL modems in Brazil.
-The absence of software update {{RFC8240}} has been a major cause of these issues and rises to the level that considering this as intentional behaviour by device vendors who have chosen this path is warranted.

-### Untrustworthy Devices
+## Untrustworthy Devices

 Traditionally, there's been an implied trust in various parts of the system -- such as the user's own device, nodes inside a particular network perimeter, or nodes under a single administrative control.